allianceauth/allianceauth/docs/maintenance/troubleshooting.md

 If it talks about failing to import something, google its name and install it.

+If it whines about being unable to configure logger, see below.

+### Failed to configure log handler

-If it whines about being unable to configure logger, make sure the log directory is write-able: `chmod -R 777 /home/allianceserver/allianceauth/log`, then reload apache.
+Make sure the log directory is write-able: `chmod -R 777 /home/allianceserver/allianceauth/log`, then reload apache/celery/supervisor/etc.

 ### Groups aren't syncing to services